penx/Flickr-backbone.js-handlebars/README.md

     <div id="overlay">
     </div>

-Move the router from /app/scripts/routes/router-router.js to /app/scripts/router.js and delete the routes directory.
+Move the router from app/scripts/routes/router-router.js to app/scripts/router.js and delete the routes directory.

+###Upgrade to Bootstrap 3.0
+(this step can be skipped)

+At the time of writing, bootstrap 2.3.2 is installed by the yeoman generator.
+There are some issues with Bootstrap's modal dialog on mobile devices that are fixed in 3.0RC, so we're going to upgrade by editing bower.json and adding another dependency:

+    "bootstrap": "~3.0.0"

+We can also remove:

+    "sass-bootstrap": "~2.3.0",

+And we can comment out the first 2 lines in app/styles/main.scss, :

+	// $iconSpritePath: '/images/glyphicons-halflings.png';
+	// @import 'sass-bootstrap/lib/bootstrap';

+###Start coding

-Inside /app/scripts, edit the following files and make the changes listed to match the contents of the code in this repository:
+Inside app/scripts, edit the following files and make the changes listed to match the contents of the code in this repository:

 * collections/photo-collection.js